‘Professional Smokeshow’ Kindly Myers Ditches Her Bikini For Braless Unbuttoned Look On Instagram

-Kindly Myers isn’t about to let anyone take her professional smokeshow title away from her, and she continues to bring her A-game with each and every post that she share for her over 1.7 millions followers on Instagram.
+Kindly Myers isn’t about to let anyone take her professional smokeshow title away from her, and she continues to bring her A-game with each and every post that she shares with her over 1.7 million followers on Instagram.
 Wednesday was no different for the model, who ditched her bikini for an even racier look.

 Although she wasn’t wearing her usual two-piece, Kindly didn’t disappoint with her latest Instagram update, where she is seen wearing nothing but a nude-colored blouse that she left unbuttoned in order to flaunt her massive cleavage.